OmarNaru1110/OmarNaru1110/README.md

 ## Things I’m proud of
 * **Ainaa** – intelligent DNS filtering with Redis caching and DynamoDB-backed protection.
   > Fast, reliable, and designed to block or allow queries efficiently while scaling with CoreDNS.
+* **byto** – modern, lightweight, and powerful GUI for yt-dlp, designed to simplify media downloads.
+  > byto wraps the complexity of the command-line interface into a beautiful, easy-to-use desktop application.
 * **Aggar** – a vehicle rental platform with real-time chat, secure payments, and automated booking flows.
   > Designed to scale and built to actually solve a problem.
 * **Yaqra** – a book-centered social platform for readers and discussions.